 Ingredients

-This brown sugar latte doesn't require anything special.
+This dairy-free brown sugar latte doesn't require anything special.
 In fact, you probably already have all the ingredients at home!

 Espresso: A latte is a made up of one or two shots of espresso and steamed milk.
 But if you're making yours iced, no need to steam the milk.
 Frothing is optional.
 For this recipe, you'll need a double shot of espresso.